iodepo/odis-arch/book/gettingStarted.md

 ### How do I see my records, after completing my ODISCat entry?

+The ODIS [Dashboard](http://dashboard.oceaninfohub.org/) can be used to monitor your node inside the ODIS graph.

+In terms of seeing your records in the results of the ODIS front-end [search](https://odis.org): we will use the frequency values set in your sitemap, to automated the harvesting and display of your records in the search results.

 ### Does ODIS have a SPARQL endpoint?

+Yes, the SPARQL endpoint for ODIS is: http://graph.oceaninfohub.org/blazegraph/namespace/oih/sparql

+You can find more help on how to use the ODIS SPARQL endpoint [here](https://book.oceaninfohub.org/users/sparql.html).
+An interface such as [Yasgui](https://yasgui.triply.cc/) can be used to generate your queries.

 ### Does ODIS have a JSON endpoint?

+A JSON endpoint is in discussion for ODIS.
+ODIS does have Parquet files that are automatically generated for each node (you can get the url for that Parquet file by selecting a node in the "ODIS Node Summary" section of the [Dashboard](http://dashboard.oceaninfohub.org/).

 ### How often does ODIS index my records?

+ODIS will use the frequency values set in your sitemap, to automated the harvesting and display of your records in the search results.